temporalio/documentation/docs/typescript/subscription-tutorial.md

 await handle.signal(cancelSubscription);
 ```

-When you run this script while the main `execute-workflow` script is running, you should be able to see the Signal registered in the Event History when you pull up the Workflow on Temporal Web.
+When you run this script while the main `client` script is running, you should be able to see the Signal registered in the Event History when you pull up the Workflow on Temporal Web.

 **More importantly, there is a small bug with this code - the cancelation doesn't happen immediately when you cancel!**